Vaziria/tonnage/doc/masternode-setup.md

 <br><br>
 If you did everything right you will see "Successfully Started" in the message given

 Now its time to set up Sentinel to keep things running smoothly and avoid WATCHDOG_EXPIRED status.
-This is not required as your node will still receive oaymenrs but still looks better.
+This is not required as your node will still receive paymenrs but still looks better.
 Visit https://github.com/swampcoin/sentinel/blob/master/README.md to continue for Linux and https://github.com/swampcoin/sentinel/blob/master/sentinel-for-windows.md for Windows